macloo/python-beginners/flask/part6_databases/reading_mysql/README.md

 ## The Flask routes

 This app has three routes and three templates.
+Here is where we see Flask-SQLAlchemy used for SQL queries &mdash; in the route functions.

 In terms of how the local browser sees the routes, they are:

 * localhost:5000/
 * localhost:5000/list